-Cash and Cash Equivalents

-For purposes of the statement of cash flows, the District considers all cash on hand, demand deposits, and highly liquid investments, with an original maturity of three months or less when purchased, to be cash and cash equivalents.
+Cash and Cash Equivalents - The District considers all cash on hand, demand deposits, and highly liquid investments, with an original maturity of three months or less when purchased, to be cash and cash equivalents.

-Investments

-Investments consist of certificates of deposit or direct obligations of the United States Government and Agencies with maturities greater than three months when purchased.
+Investments - Investments consist of certificates of deposit or direct obligations of the United States Government and Agencies with maturities greater than three months when purchased.
 All investments are recorded at cost, which approximates market value.

-Property Tax Revenues

-The District is authorized by state law to levy property taxes, which consists of ad valorem taxes on real and personal property within the District.
+Property Tax Revenues - The District is authorized by state law to levy property taxes, which consists of ad valorem taxes on real and personal property within the District.
 The County Assessor, upon receipt of the certification of tax levies from the county excise board, extends the tax levies on the tax roll for submission to the County Treasurer prior to October 1.
 The County Treasurer must commence tax collection within fifteen days of receipt of the tax rolls.
 The first half of taxes are due prior to January 1.
 The second half is due prior to April 1.